Alfresco/docs-alfresco/ags/latest/using/gs/easy-access-records.md

 19. Click **Classify**.

-    The item now displays its classification level, and can only be seen by those with the required security clearance.
+    The item now displays its classification level, and can only be seen by those with the required {% include tooltip.html word="securityclassification" text="security classification" %}.

     >**Tip:** Items set to Unclassified with no applied security marks can be seen by all users.